How to undo and redo on a Mac: My complete guide for beginners

 How to undo caps lock without retyping on Mac?

-You can undo caps lock without retyping by selecting the text, right-clicking, and choosing Transformations > Make Lowercase in apps like Pages and TextEdit.
-This instantly converts uppercase text to lowercase.
+Select the text, right-click, and choose Transformations > Make Lowercase in apps like Pages and TextEdit.
+This instantly converts uppercase text to lowercase without retyping.

 How to undo copy and paste on Mac?